 Where softness and finish are desired but complete coverage isn't, fixed balloon shades (sometimes called London shades) can introduce just the right touch of a favored fabric.
 A fixed balloon can also conceal a shade or blinds that can be lowered when light control or privacy is needed.

-In this sitting area, the trimmed balloon supports but doesn't overshadow the stunning leaf print that covers the bench cushion.
-The striped fabric belongs to the happy yellow color family that dominates the space.
+In this sitting area, the trimmed balloon supports, but doesn't overshadow, the stunning leaf print that covers the bench cushion.
+The striped fabric belongs to the happy blue color family that dominates the space.

-Tailored Roman shades work in tandem with draperies for a richer look than shades provide alone.
-In this serenely neutral living room, Roman shades made from mossy green damask control daylight and shut out cold winter nights.
+Fabric shades can also work in tandem with draperies for a richer look than shades provide alone.